 Practical Information about visiting Wat Arun

 The best time to visit Wat Arun is at sunset when the sunlight hits the tiled facade beautifully.
 We suggest avoiding the middle of the day, as tours easily crowd up the place and the heat is at its worst, with almost no shade around.
-If you want to enjoy Wat Arun peacefully, we suggest going early in the morning during the week.
+If you want to enjoy Wat Arun peacefully, we suggest going early in the morning or at sunset during the week.

 TIP | For a different perspective of Wat Arun, return in the evening.
 The temple is stunning when viewed from across the river at sunset and during nighttime when it’s beautifully illuminated and its reflection on the river creates a captivating sight.